zoaib-7ti/SDA-Labs/Design patterns/lab 4/README.md

 Overview
 This codde demonstrates the **Pipe and Filter** architectural pattern using **Java streams and functional programming**.
 The implementation processes a list of integers through a series of filters (functions) that transform the data in steps.

+Note : Since the last filter removes all non-prime numbers, the final result will be an empty list []

     How It Works

 - The program initializes a list of integers using `List.of(...)`.